Jared McCann Game Preview: Kraken vs. Canucks

 McCann Stats vs. the Canucks

-- On the defensive side, the Canucks are one of the stingiest squads in the NHL, giving up 41 goals in total (only 2.4 per game) which ranks sixth.
+- On the defensive side, the Canucks are one of the stingiest squads in the league, conceding 51 goals in total (2.6 per game) which ranks ninth.

 |2023-2024 Season